designcise/bitframe-boilerplate/README.md

 ### Customizing:

-You may begin by customizing `root > server > composer.json`:
+You may begin by customizing `root > composer.json`:

-1. Start by customizing the name, author, version, etc. for your project.
-If you change the package name, make sure you update it in `root > composer.json` as well under "required" dependencies.
 1. Add appropriate namespace to your app code by replacing `YourProject` with something else.
 Accordingly, please update namespaces throughout the project.
 A simply find / replace operation would help.
 1. Run `composer dumpautoload` and/or `composer update` to `root > composer.json` to see the changes.